About Mutual of Omaha Disability Insurance

-- Location-specific plans: Users can provide their address to receive policies customized to their region, browse plans online or get general information if they don't want to provide a location.
+Location-specific plans: Users can provide their address to receive policies customized to their region, browse plans online or get general information if they don't want to provide a location.

-- Offers needs assessment calculator: Consumers can determine how much coverage they need by using this online tool.
+Offers needs assessment calculator: Consumers can determine how much coverage they need by using this online tool.

 Guaranteed renewable: Insureds can renew their policy annually until they reach the age of 67, regardless of their health status.

-- Offers business overhead expense insurance: Individuals who own their own business may want to purchase a plan that covers overhead expenses if they become too disabled to run their business.
+Offers business overhead expense insurance: Individuals who own their own business may want to purchase a plan that covers overhead expenses if they become too disabled to run their business.

 Offers accident-only plan: Users who are in good health and don't want to pay a lot can purchase a policy that covers short-term disability only in the event of an accident.

-Mutual of Omaha Disability Insurance Company Profile
+Mutual of Omaha Disability Insurance Company Information

 - Company Name: